react-native-share/react-native-share/README.md

 #### How to use master branch?

 We recommend using the releases from npm, however you can use the master branch if you need any feature that is not available on NPM.
-But by doing this you end up being able to test less stable versions of the project.
+By doing this you will be able to use unreleased features, but the module may be less stable.

 **yarn**: `yarn add react-native-share@git+https://git@github.com/react-native-community/react-native-share.git`